-Caution: Each of the steps will require that you open and work inside your computer.
-While inside the computer make sure you're aware of the potential ESD dangers.
+Most of the steps require you open and work inside your computer.
+While working inside a computer, make sure you're aware of the potential danger of ESD (electrostatic discharge).

 Reseat the video card